- J.D., University of San Diego, 2013, magna cum laude, Order of the Coif, Appellate Clinic Outstanding Legal Intern

 Other Intellectual Property: Mr. Salen represents several clients in licensing and/or litigating “soft” intellectual property matters that include claims of misappropriation of trade secrets, breach of contract, unfair competition, interference with an economic advantage, among others.
 Mr. Salen represents clients from the medical device industry, healthcare industry, apparel industry, wireless communications industry, among others.

-Pro Bono: Currently representing a client with a complex asylum case.
+Pro Bono: Mr. Salen recently represented a client in a complex asylum case.
 The client, a Bangladeshi national, was detained without bond for four years after crossing the U.S.-Mexico border without documentation.
 He immediately petitioned for asylum because of persecution in Bangladesh based on his political affiliation.
 After a successful appeal from the Ninth Circuit, we recently obtained a favorable ruling on bond and are now waiting to re-litigate his asylum petition.
+Mr. Salen also serves on the firm’s Pro Bono Committee.

-- Recent clients include DICOM Systems, Disney, Jayden Star, MasterCard, MEMS Drive, Nanomedical, RamSoft, San Diego Gas and Electric, and Western Digital.
+- Recent clients include Chevron, ACT, DICOM Systems, Disney, Jayden Star, MasterCard, MEMS Start, Nanomedical Diagnostics, RamSoft, San Diego Gas and Electric, Varentec, Piper Networks, and Yobe.

-- Recent clients include Clover Health, Concorde Battery, DICOM Systems, Jaybird, Jayden Star, Nanomedical, Le Raisin, San Diego County Credit Union and Western Digital.
+- Recent clients include Allomind, Benchmark Electronics, Bosa Development, CAQH, Clover Health, Concorde Battery, DICOM Systems, Essentra, HomeFed Corporation, Jayden Star, Nanomedical Diagnostics, Le Raisin Imports, San Diego County Credit Union, Titan Health and Security Technologies, Virtuasol, and the USS Midway Museum.

 - TCL Communication Technology Holdings, Ltd. et al. v.
 Telefonaktiebolaget LM Ericsson et al., No. 8:14-cv-341 (CD Cal).
 Represents TCL in breach-of-contract and declaratory-judgment action relating to FRAND and the IPR policies of ETSI and 3GPP for 2G GSM/GPRS/EDGE, 3G UMTS, and 4G LTE technology.